High capacity signalling

 Platform screen doors

-Platform screen doors are commonly used in some of the world’s leading underground rail networks including London, Hong Kong and Paris.
+Platform screen doors are used in some of the world’s leading underground rail networks including London, Hong Kong and Paris.
+This will be the first time the technology has been used in Melbourne.